w3ngithub/wenapp-frontend/README.md

 # Installation

-Installing all the dependencies of project, run following command:
+Installing all the dependencies of project, run following commandssss:

 `$yarn`